 The Bittergate of 2012 campaign: "47%-gate."
 (The 47% bartender/recorder.)
 During the 2016 campaign, Hillary Clinton reportedly used a noise machine so journalists and others couldn't hear what was happening at her private, high-dollar fundraiser in Colorado.

-In getting a later scoop, Fowler claims she didn't hide that she was recording ex-President Clinton in June 2008 as he verbally trashed Vanity Fair reporter as "sleazy" and "dishonest" and "a scumbag, while greeting voters in public while on a campaign stop for his wife.
+In getting a later scoop, Fowler claims she didn't hide that she was recording ex-President Clinton in June 2008 as he verbally trashed a Vanity Fair reporter as "sleazy" and "dishonest" and "a scumbag, while greeting voters in public while on a campaign stop for his wife.
 BUT Clinton obviously did not know Fowler was a HuffPost "citizen journalist."
 Should she have ID'd herself?
 (She clearly got a more honest response from Clinton than if he'd known she was a journalist.)

 Mayhill Fowler and Arianna Huffington photo (H/t Olivia R)